Wednesday, February 25, 2009

 And this morning meditation, this

-dark rumble to our lectures and
+dark rumble to lectures and

-insolated travel mugs but I still
+traded up to insolated travel mugs but I still

 feel like I'm pretending.